 Although our methods and views on childcare and education in the UK prevent us from recreating the Scandinavian model, we can embrace the principles and enjoy the many benefits of this holistic approach towards outdoor learning.

+"Ah," I hear you say, "but my child's school does Forest School".....
 Don't confuse Forest School with 'outdoor education' which is offered by some schools.
-The main differences are that Forest School sessions must be delivered by a qualified Forest School practitioner and that children participate in regular sessions over a period of time, in all but the very worst weather.
+The main differences are that Forest School sessions must be delivered by a qualified Forest School practitioner and that children participate in regular sessions over a period of time.
+Typically a year 6 pupil will have spent 1/10 of every week at Forest School during their time at our school - over 500 hours during their time at school!
 It is the cumulative effect of the sessions which brings about the changes in attitudes, behaviours and learning.

 The Forest School concept was initially brought into the UK in the mid 1990’s by Bridgewater College in Somerset and since then it has grown across the whole of the UK in varying degrees.
 In Lincolnshire, it is fair to say, St George's Preparatory School, Little Dragons Nursery and Dragon's Nest are at the forefront of developing a curriculum underpinned by the forest schools ethos.
 This combined with our small class sizes of 15 (or fewer children) and our experienced and inspirational teachers, makes our school a unique place, not only to learn at but also to grow in.

 - the development of greater concentration

 - improved behaviour (don't take our word for it - there are many empirical studies of this subject)